 A macular hole is a defect that forms in the macula, which results in distortion, blurring, and/or blind spots in central vision.
 If left untreated, the hole will expand in size over time, leading to further deterioration of central vision.
 Prompt diagnosis and surgical treatment will result in better final visual prognosis.

-A macular pucker occurs when scar tissue forms on the surface of the macula and creates traction on the delicate nerve tissue, which results inturn distortion and/or blurring of central vision.
-This condition may be slowly progressive, but surgery is effective and helpful, particularly if patients are symptomatic.
+A macular pucker (also called an epiretinal membrane) occurs when scar tissue forms on the surface of the macula and and pulls on the delicate retina tissue, which results in distortion and/or blurring of central vision.
+This condition is usually slowly progressive, but surgery is often effective and helpful.

-A retinal tear can arise from trauma or due to posterior vitreous detachment, which involves the age-related separation of the gel in the eye from the retina.
-Laser treatment is a highly effective way to seal a tear, reducing the odds of progression to retinal detachment.
+A retinal tear can arise from trauma or due to posterior vitreous detachment, which involves the age-related separation of the vitreous gel in the eye from the underlying retina.
+Laser treatment is a highly effective way to seal a tear in the office to reduce the odds of progression to retinal detachment.

 If you’re searching “best ophthalmologist near me,” you’ve come to the right place.
 At Wills Eye Physicians – Mid Atlantic Retina, we offer diagnostics and treatments for most retinal diseases, which includes innovative surgeries and today’s most advanced treatment techniques.
-We have clinics throughout Pennsylvania, Delaware, and New Jersey and are on the team of retinal specialists at Wills Eye Hospital.
-If you are experiencing any of the symptoms listed above, find a Mid Atlantic Retina clinic near you today and book an appointment to meet with one of our world-renowned retinal specialists.
+We have office locations throughout Pennsylvania, Delaware, and New Jersey and our physicians are the principal members of the faculty on the Retina Service of Wills Eye Hospital.
+If you are experiencing any of the symptoms listed above, find a Wills Eye Physicians – Mid Atlantic Retina office near you today and schedule an appointment with one of our world-renowned retinal specialists.